NaveenManjappa/earnings-insights/README.md

 -   Commit your changes (the new HTML file).
 -   Push to your fork and submit a Pull Request to the main repository.

 **Note:** You do not need to run the build script or update `js/manifest.js`.
-The build process will be run automatically upon PR approval to update the application registry.
+The build process will run automatically after your PR is merged to update the application registry.

 ## License